 The analysis of feedback and the Department’s response and next steps are set out in the Consultation Outcome Report (above).

-A summary document setting out the Intermediate Rent policy principles as outlined in the Consultation Outcome Report has also been produced.
+A summary document setting out the Intermediate Rent policy principles as outlined in the Consultation Outcome Report was published in October 2022.
+These policy principles have been expanded and set in context within the Intermediate Rent Policy Document (March 2022).
+An associated ‘Homes for Intermediate Rent Design Standards’ document has also been published.